-- (2) Notwithstanding subsection (1), no person shall be guilty of an offence under this section unless it is proved that the act which caused the death of the child was not done in good faith for the purpose only of preserving the life of the mother. - (3) Notwithstanding subsections (1) and (2) a health practitioner registered to practice medicine under the Health Practice Law (2005 Revision) is not guilty of an offence under subsection (1) in respect of any act if such act is first certified in writing by two such registered health practitioners, one of whom is registered by the Medical and Dental Council as an obstetrician or a gynaecologist or is employed as a Government Medical Officer in either capacity as being necessary for the purpose of preserving the life of the mother. - 200.
-Whoever, when a woman is delivered of a child, endeavours by any secret disposition of the dead body of the child, to conceal the birth, whether the child died before, at or after its birth is guilty of the offence of concealment of birth and liable to imprisonment for two years.
+- (2) Notwithstanding subsection (1), no person shall have committed an offence under this section unless it is proved that the act which caused the death of the child was not done in good faith for the purpose only of preserving the life of the mother. - (3) Notwithstanding subsections (1) and (2) a health practitioner registered to practise medicine under the Health Practice Law (2013 Revision) does not commit an offence under subsection (1) in respect of any act if such act is first certified in writing by two such registered health practitioners, one of whom is registered by the Medical and Dental Council as an obstetrician or a gynaecologist or is employed as a Government Medical Officer in either capacity as being necessary for the purpose of preserving the life of the mother.

-Concealing the birth of children
+Concealing the birth of